 "Is crafted specifically for taller men, with a longer 31-inch length and a relaxed fit."

 Best Trench: Helly Hansen Utility Rain Parka at Amazon

 "Hits at the mid-thigh for added protection against the elements without restricting your movement."

-With that in mind, here are the best men's rain jackets.
+With that in mind, here are the best men's rain jackets available.

 Our Top Picks